midhunhk/midhunhk.github.io/_posts/2021-11-23-cryptx-web.md

 Developing the CryptX Web took just half a day, owing to the use of SveletJS framework and Bulma CSS for styling.
 More time went into final polish and researching on using CryptoJS library.

+There were a few reasons for choosing [Svelte](https://svelte.dev/), which includes faster development and the Svelete compiler that compiles to vanilla javascript.
+And finally due to this, the code executes on the client browser and no data is sent back through the network.

 ## Tutorial
-I have plan to do a tutorial for the web version of this project sometime in the future.
+I do have a plan to make a tutorial for the web version of this project sometime in the future.